 Request Inspection allows our users to request an inspection from their tenants whenever you require an inspection to be completed.
 This could be a move in/entry, move out/exit, routine, maintenance or any other inspection type you need them to perform depending on your industry.

 The function itself is quite easy to use and can be setup by our amazing team here at SnapInspect.
-Please keep in mind that this function is only available on approved plans.
+Please keep in mind that this function needs to be enabled in the back end.
 For more information regarding setup and access to this function please contact firstname.lastname@example.org

 When wanting to schedule a request inspection from a tenant or client, you can do so by logging into your account via the WebApp HERE.
 If you are not too familiar with what the WebApp looks like or is here is a picture below to give you an understanding of what the WebApp is.

 What we will need to do is go into the "Assets" tab which can be found at the top left corner as shown in the picture above.
 In this tab, you will see all your assets that are set up within SnapInspect 3.